-The Bot Framework provides tools and services to help you build, deploy, and publish bots, including the Bot Builder SDK, the Developer Portal, and the Bot Connector.
+The Bot Framework provides tools and services to help you build, deploy, and publish bots, including the Azure Bot Service, the Bot Builder SDK, the Developer Portal, and the Bot Connector.

 Bots are apps that offer a conversational interface as the best solution to the user's needs.
 Like other apps, bot development starts with your business logic and data.
 Users can interact with your bot with inline forms and cards, simple menus, or natural language.
 Choose the model your bot will use to interact with users.
-You can build your bot with the Bot Builder SDK using C# or Node.js, or you can use the Azure Bot Service (currently in preview).
+You can build your bot with the Azure Bot Service or you can start with the Bot Builder SDK using C# or Node.js.
 Add artificial intelligence to your bot with Cognitive Services.
 Register your bot on the Developer Portal and connect it to users through the channels they use, such as Facebook, Kik, and Microsoft Teams.
 When you are ready to share your bot with the world, deploy it to a cloud service such as Microsoft Azure.

 The Bot Builder SDK for .NET leverages C# to provide a familiar way for .NET developers to write bots.
 It is a powerful framework for constructing bots that can handle both free-form interactions and more guided conversations where the user selects from possible values.